MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 1. Copy and write down the value of the property **adminSecuredConsole**.
 Open it in a new browser tab.
 You should see the sign-in page of the **WebSphere Integrated Solutions Console**.
 Sign in to the console with the user name and password for WebSphere administrator you wrote down before.
 If you aren't able to sign in, you must troubleshoot and resolve the issue before you continue.
 Keep the console open and use it for further configuration of the WebSphere cluster later.

 <!-- TODO: May not need if we use can differentiate public IP addresses in two regions -->
-Use the following steps to write down the IP address of the IHS.
+Use the following steps to write down the name of the public IP address of the IHS.
 You use it when you set up the Azure Traffic Manager later.

 1. Open the resource group where your cluster is deployed - for example, select **Overview** to switch back to the Overview pane of the deployment page.
 Then, select **Go to resource group**.
-1. Find the **Public IP address** resource prefixed with `ihs`, then select it to open it.
-Look for the **IP address** field and write down its value.
+1. Find the **Public IP address** resource prefixed with `ihs`, then copy and write down its name.

 ### Configure the cluster